physimals/quantiphyse/doc/cest/cest_tutorial.rst

 .. image:: /screenshots/cest_tutorial_modelfit.png

-For each non-water pool included in the model there will be a corresponding CESTR* map output (here amide and a macromolecular pool), and these values will be summarised for each voxel underneath the timeseries data.
+For each non-water pool included in the model there will be a corresponding CESTR* map output (here amide and a macromolecular pool).
+You can see a summary of all of these values by clicking on the ``Non timeseries data`` underneath the timeseries plot:

 .. image:: /screenshots/cest_tutorial_params.png